kataras/iris/README.md

 - [x] Create examples in this repository.
 - [ ] Convert useful middlewares out there into Iris middlewares, or contact with their authors to do so.
 - [ ] Create an easy websocket api also.
-- [ ] Create a mechanism that scan for Typescript files, combile them on startup and serve them.
+- [ ] Create a mechanism that scan for Typescript files, compile them on server startup and serve them.

 ## Licence